 This course is designed for students actively developing an entrepreneurial plan.
 This is a limited residency course with class meetings based on the needs of the plan author(s).
 Classroom time will be complemented by extensive use of the Internet for research and interaction with assigned faculty.
-The course is taken in conjunction with MBA 697 Entrepreneurship and is graded credit or no credit.
-These two courses are required for the Entrepreneurship emphasis.
+Prerequisite: MBA 697 Entrepreneurship.
+This course is required for the Entrepreneurship emphasis.